About the OSET Program

-The Odessa College Occupational Safety and Health Technology (OSHT) Program was developed in response to continuous communication from area employers and company owners that safety education was needed to provide more employees for safety and risk control jobs within a variety of industries.
-The primary instructors in the OSHT Program/OSHT department chair and the Dean of Technical Studies and Curriculum met numerous times with individuals in management and community leadership positions within the college’s educational service district to determine the kind of support the college could offer to this sector of needed workforce education.
-Answers to that question were consistent, that OSHT courses were needed on a flexible format that could accommodate busy adults already fully employed in the existing work force.
+The Odessa College Occupational Safety and Environmental Technology (OSET) Program was developed in response to continuous communication from area employers and company owners that safety education was needed to provide more employees for safety and risk control jobs within a variety of industries.
+The primary instructors in the OSET Program/OSET department chair and the Dean of Technical Studies and Curriculum met numerous times with individuals in management and community leadership positions within the college’s educational service district to determine the kind of support the college could offer to this sector of needed workforce education.
+Answers to that question were consistent, that OSET courses were needed on a flexible format that could accommodate busy adults already fully employed in the existing work force.

-At approximately the same time, companies across the country and individuals from around the globe were inquiring about the OSHT courses offered through Odessa College.
-Advisory committee minutes in the Fall of 2000 reflect that Dept. Chair Lynn Reese was receiving an increasing number of inquiries about the OSHT courses on the web that were available through Odessa College.
-These two opportunities aligned so that in 2000, the OSHT program courses were dropped into place within other OC web-based classes to create a web based degree in OSHT.
+At approximately the same time, companies across the country and individuals from around the globe were inquiring about the OSET courses offered through Odessa College.
+Advisory committee minutes in the Fall of 2000 reflect that Dept. Chair Lynn Reese was receiving an increasing number of inquiries about the OSET courses on the web that were available through Odessa College.
+These two opportunities aligned so that in 2000, the OSET program courses were dropped into place within other OC web-based classes to create a web based degree in OSET.

 Accreditation: Odessa College is accredited by the Commission on Colleges of the

 Southern Association of Colleges & Schools.
 Odessa College has been authorized by

 (SACS) to offer the complete OSET degree program online.

 The Board of Certified Safety Professionals (BCSP) recognizes the two-year program in

 Occupational Safety and Environmental Technology at Odessa College as meeting their

 educational requirements to take the ASP/CSP certification exam.